 Pursuant to the employment agreement between us and Mr. Hawkins dated March 27, 2020, Mr. Hawkins earns an annual base salary, which is subject to annual review and adjustment by our Board.
-For 2020, Mr. Hawkins earned an annual base salary of \$560,000.
+For 2022, Mr. Hawkins earned an annual base salary of \$582,624.
 Mr. Hawkins is also eligible to receive an annual performance bonus based on his achievement of certain milestones and performance objectives.
-In 2020, Mr. Hawkins' target bonus was set at 55% of his annual base salary.
+In 2022, Mr. Hawkins' target bonus was set at 55% of his annual base salary, which was the same level as 2021.

 The employment agreement with Mr. Hawkins also provides that his employment with us is at-will and may be altered or terminated by either Mr. Hawkins or us at any time.
-However, if we terminate Mr. Hawkins' employment without just cause or if he resigns for good reason (other than in connection with a change in control of us), as long as Mr. Hawkins executes a general release in favor of us, he will be entitled to receive certain payments and other benefits, which are described in more detail under the heading "Potential Payments Upon Termination or Change in Control" beginning on page 32 of this proxy statement.
+However, if we terminate Mr. Hawkins' employment without just cause or if he resigns for good reason (other than in connection with a change in control of us), as long as Mr. Hawkins executes a general release in favor of us, he will be entitled to receive certain payments and other benefits, which are described in more detail under the heading "Potential Payments Upon Termination or Change in Control."

-The employment agreement with Mr. Hawkins further provides that if we (or any surviving or acquiring corporation) terminate Mr. Hawkins' employment without just cause or if he resigns for good reason within one month prior to or 13 months following the effective date of a change in control, as long as Mr. Hawkins executes a general release in favor of us (or any surviving or acquiring corporation), he will be entitled to receive certain payments and other benefits, which are described in more detail under the heading "Potential Payments Upon Termination or Change in Control" beginning on page 32 of this proxy statement.
+The employment agreement with Mr. Hawkins further provides that if we (or any surviving or acquiring corporation) terminate Mr. Hawkins' employment without just cause or if he resigns for good reason within one month prior to or 13 months following the effective date of a change in control, as long as Mr. Hawkins executes a general release in favor of us (or any surviving or acquiring corporation), he will be entitled to receive certain payments and other benefits, which are described in more detail under the heading "Potential Payments Upon Termination or Change in Control."